user1342/Hunch/README.md

 Core_Display.create_website([my_individual.profile()]).generate_page()

 ```
-or you can use the [Lazy](https://github.com/user1342/Hunch/blob/master/Lazy.py) tool which cleans up the code needed to profile an individual.
+In addition to this you can use the [Lazy](https://github.com/user1342/Hunch/blob/master/Lazy.py) tool which cuts down on the code needed to profile individuals, however, loses some of the additional functionality.
 ```python

 import Lazy